Skip to main content

 Ducted Systems:

-• Purchase Price: Ducted systems are generally more expensive to purchase, with costs ranging from $8,000 to $15,000 or more, depending on the size of your home and the complexity of the installation.
+• Purchase Price: Ducted systems are generally more expensive to buy.
+They cost $8,000 to $15,000 or more.
+The price depends on your home’s size and the installation’s complexity.
 (This price is including the installation)

 Split Systems: